How to create a long table

 By using the number locale all the numbers in the columns starting with C and onward are now aligned right, which means they are correctly parsed as numbers.

-Make sure that the box "First row as lable" is ticked so that Datawrapper correctly assigns the values to the labels.
+Make sure that the box "First row as label" is ticked so that Datawrapper correctly assigns the values to the labels.
 Click on "Proceed" and Datawrapper will take you to the next step.